Mexican president tests positive for COVID-19, symptoms mild

 He didn’t name López Obrador, but said: “We would like to ask Mexico to be very serious.”

-But on Friday, López Obrador posted a photo of him, Foreign Minister Marcelo Ebrard, a translator and former chief of staff Alfonso Romo, all gathered around a table for a phone call with U.S. President Joe Biden.
-None were wearing masks; the foreign relations department has not answered questions about whether Ebrard has been tested.
+But on Friday, López Obrador posted a photo of him, Foreign Secretary Marcelo Ebrard, a translator and former chief of staff Alfonso Romo, all gathered around a table for a phone call with U.S. President Joe Biden.
+None was wearing a mask.
+Ebrard said via Twitter Monday that he was awaiting test results and would remain in isolation until he received a negative result.

-López Obrador's announcement came shortly after news emerged that he would speak with Russian President Vladimir Putin on Monday about obtaining doses of the Sputnik V COVID-19 vaccine.
+López Obrador's announcement came shortly after Ebrard said that the president would speak with Russian President Vladimir Putin on Monday about obtaining doses of the Sputnik V COVID-19 vaccine.

-Mexico Foreign Affairs Secretary Marcelo Ebrard said via Twitter the two leaders would speak about the bilateral relationship and supplying doses of the vaccine.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.